eb3095/php-shell/README.md

 * cd: Change directory
 * cls: Clear the screen
 * rshell: "rshell IP PORT" open a remote shell to the specified address
-* upload: Showns a file prompt then uploads the file to the current directory
+* upload: Shows a file prompt then uploads the file to the current directory
+* download: Download a file either relative path or full. "download FILE"

 cd is unique here.
 If you do the following,